utsa-lib-cedish/mapbox-layers/README.md

 export default Map;
 ```

-When you go to your dev server address, you should now see a Mapbox map displayed on the browser viewport.
+When we go to our dev server address, we should now see a Mapbox map displayed on the browser viewport.

 ![map displayed](markdown-images/map-component-8.png "A Mapbox map displayed on a browser")

 ### Configuration Basics

-Notice that the Map function takes an object as its argument.
-This is the map configuration object.
-In this case, it only has one property, `container`.
-Typically we would add a few more configuration properties, especially `center` and `zoom`.
-We may also want to specify a style.
+We noticed earlier that the `new Map()` function takes a configuration object as its argument.
+We started with just one property, `container`.
+It's more usual to add more configuration properties, especially `center` and `zoom` and maybe also `style`.

-The `center` property takes an array of numbers representing the longitude (lng) and latitude (lat) the map should be centered to on first loading.
-The `zoom` property tells the map how far to zoom on first loading.
-Here we have the map centering and zooming on UT San Antonio on first load:
+The `center` property takes an array of numbers representing the longitude (`lng`) and latitude (`lat`) that the map will center on when it first loads.
+The `zoom` property tells the map how far to zoom  in when it loads.
+These settings will center and zoom the map on UT San Antonio:

 ```jsx
 mapRef.current = new mapboxgl.Map({